Right To Be Forgotten

 The extra-territorial scope of the right to be forgotten

-In many ways the CJEU clarified the extra-territorial scope of the right to be forgotten.
-States are still entitled to, at their discretion, develop the content of this right within their respective jurisdictions, and are still at liberty, as acknowledged by the CJEU, to adopt different approaches when balancing the right to privacy and the protection of personal data, on the one hand, and the right of access to information of internet users on the other – provided such an approach is compliant with international human rights norms.
+In many ways, the CJEU clarified the extra-territorial scope of the right to be forgotten.
+The CJEU has acknowledged that states are still entitled to develop the content of this right within their respective jurisdictions, and are still at liberty to adopt different approaches when balancing the relevant rights and interests – provided that such an approach is compliant with international human rights norms.

 Opportunities and risks

 The right to be forgotten can provide important protections for privacy and can fulfil an important role in promoting agency and autonomy.
-State and non-state actors have far reaching powers when it comes to the online personal information and identity of individuals.
-Allowing individuals to have some ownership of their personal information gives them some control of their digital identities.
-The majority of online personal information has no bearing on public interest considerations and has far more intrinsic value to the individual than society at large.
-The current jurisprudential and legislative developments in this regard have been sensitive to this, recognising the difference between what is of value to an individual, what is interesting to the public and what is in the public interest.
+State and non-state actors have far-reaching powers when it comes to the online personal information and identity of individuals.
+Allowing individuals to have some ownership of their personal information gives them a degree of control over their digital identities.
+Most online personal information has no bearing on public interest considerations and has far more intrinsic value to the individual than to society at large.
+The current jurisprudential and legislative developments in this regard have been sensitive to this, recognising the difference between what is of value to an individual, what is interesting to the public, and what is in the public interest.